Calebh101/About-This-PC/README.md

 The icon on the side uses a name taken from the `os-release` standard again, and (if found) will search in some directories to try to find the icon file.
 If none are found, it'll default to an image of Tux.

-The eye button in the bottom corner allows you to show/hide your serial and local IP(s) for screenshots.
+The eye button in the bottom right corner allows you to show/hide your serial and local IP(s) for screenshots.
+The settings button (also in the bottom right corner) opens the Settings window.

 ![Overview Page](https://raw.githubusercontent.com/Calebh101/About-This-PC/master/Assets/screenshots/linux-page1.png)